 Good tech – bad tech has always been the discussion, and today a new chapter has been opened in the same series.
-Technology has taken centre stage in Indian business, and hyperlocal startups are at the epicentre of it.
+Technology has taken centre stage for businesses to set up in India, and hyperlocal startups are at the epicentre of it.
 The competition is stiff.
 However, there is an unusual trend amongst the services – instant delivery!
 India has usually accepted all kinds of technological advances, upgrading our technology-assisted habitat each time.
 However, the idea of quicker deliveries seems like a solution to a problem that doesn’t exist.
 Rather, it’s a solution that needs a problem!

 Have a look at the announcements of various delivery times promises –

 - Zepto – 10 minutes